EnsembleAnalysis

 Reduce ensemble size by clustering.

-cluster input output size
+cluster input output size range

 Arguments